NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/ecocomDP/01_ecocomDP_workflow_with_NEON_and_CyVerse/01_ecocomDP_workflow_with_NEON_and_CyVerse.md

 ![Fig 5.
 Densities of benthic macroinvertebrates from select NEON sites.](https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials//R/biodiversity/ecocomDP/01_ecocomDP_workflow_with_NEON_and_CyVerse/rfigs/macroinvert-datavis-densities-1.png)

-The ecocomDP format is also easy to pivot to wide format for use with commonly used analyses, such as the ordination functions in the `vegan` package for R.
+The ecocomDP format is also easy to pivot to wide format for input to commonly used analyses, such as the ordination functions in the `vegan` package for R.

     # make wide, event_id by taxon_id
     wide_neon_inv <- data_neon_inv$tables$observation %>%